 Indeed, in the absence of the premium FITs, then battery storage will be the way to go.
-And of course this is expected to start a fierce battle between the small and big retailers, as well as providers of energy management systems for residential use.
+And of course, this is expected to start a fierce battle between the small and big retailers, as well as providers of energy management systems for residential use.

-In an interesting conclusion, the IPART suggests that the Feed in Tariffs are irrelevant following the move by major retailers to offer complementary products including battery storage and power purchase agreements.
+In an interesting conclusion, the IPART suggests that the Feed-in Tariffs are irrelevant following the move by major retailers to offer complementary products including battery storage and power purchase agreements.

 “These new products will make solar PV accessible to a broader range of customers, and make it possible for PV customers to use more of the electricity they generate to meet their own needs,” IPART says.
 “The structure of some of these products may mean that traditional feed-in tariffs become less relevant over time.”

 Obviously, this is an artificial structure since those costs only exist because they are contained in the regulators’ rules.
 Really, it’s not that costly to transfer electricity from one customer to another.
-Those electrons can easily flow to the neighboring consumer.
+Those electrons can easily flow to the neighbouring consumer.

-With the ability to make their own rules, retailers can pay 4.8c/kWh for any excess solar output imported from a consumer—only to sell it to the consumer’s neighbor for almost 10 times as much (46c/kWh) during the afternoon peaks.
+With the ability to make their own rules, retailers can pay 4.8c/kWh for any excess solar output imported from a consumer—only to sell it to the consumer’s neighbour for almost 10 times as much (46c/kWh) during the afternoon peaks.

 No doubt, if a consumer could sell their excess solar energy on their own, it would only cost them the price of buying and connecting an extension cord through the fence.
-If you think safety issues might be a problem, effective solutions like virtual retail pricing for electricity (net metering) and micro grids are already in place to meet this need.
+If you think safety issues might be a problem, effective solutions like virtual retail pricing for electricity (net metering) and microgrids are already in place to meet this need.